bsantanna/docker-images/README.md

  * Internet-of-Things (IoT)
  * Finances

-This effort started back in 2014 when I started using [Docker](https://www.docker.com), at some point in time the production of these binary artifacts had to be automated and using Jenkins Pipelines with Openshift was a perfect match for the commodity hardware I had at hand.
+This effort started back in 2014 when became a [Docker](https://www.docker.com) user, at some point in time the production of the images had to be automated and using Jenkins Pipelines with Openshift was a perfect match for the commodity hardware I had at hand.

 ---